 Franchising is a great way to become an owner of a small business.
 There are three different types of franchises which you can choose from, they vary in terms of your position, your input into the business and the amount of involvement of the franchisor.
 The three types of franchises are; the business format franchise, product distribution franchise and management franchise.
 Each franchise operates differently and in this guide you will find the differences between the three.

 The three types of franchises are; the business format franchise, product distribution franchise and management franchise.
 Each franchise operates differently and in this guide, you will find the differences between the three.

 Business Format Franchise

-This franchise concept is similar to a supplier – distributor relationship.
+This franchise concept is similar to a supplier-distributor relationship.
 The franchisor is responsible for providing the product and the distributor is then able to sell the product on.
-The main thing that is given from the franchisor is the product whereas with the business format it includes training, support etc. With this type of franchise, the franchisee can be much more independent in terms of not having the restriction and guidelines that a business format franchisee has.
-However a product distribution franchisee still has to follow certain guidelines such as selling the products on an exclusive or a semi-exclusive basis.
+The main thing that is given by the franchisor is the product whereas with the business format it includes training, support etc. With this type of franchise, the franchisee can be much more independent in terms of not having the restriction and guidelines that a business format franchisee has.
+However, a product distribution franchisee still has to follow certain guidelines such as selling the products on an exclusive or a semi-exclusive basis.
 The franchisee has to pay fees for using the trademark name and trademarks and the products that they are wanting to sell.

 You can read more on franchising here.